virtual-world-framework/vwf/public/web/docs/tutorial.md

 Stage 3 - Multiple Models and Behaviors
 --------
-In the third stage, we'll add a child group consisting of a predator vehicle, and a cone-shaped radar.
-A child is added called 'predGroup' and contains two children of its own - 'predator' and 'cone'.
-These are defined similarly to those above.

-Finally, we'll apply a behavior to the 'predGroup', which is defined in a separate yaml file.
+In the third stage, we'll add an additional child node for a predator vehicle called 'predator' with similar property definitions.
+We'll then apply a behavior to the 'predator' node, which is defined in a separate yaml file.
 Setting the property 'fly-flying' to true will enable the flying behavior immediately upon application load.

 	---
 	extends: http://vwf.example.com/navscene.vwf